Remembering Rapper, Prodigy Of Mobb Deep: Lessons We Can All Learn

 Rapper Albert “Prodigy” Johnson, who brought us ’90s hits like “Shook Ones, Part II”, “Quiet Storm” and more died on June 20, 2017.
 He was only 42.

-He suffered from health issues throughout his life, including sickle cell anemia, however it still isn’t clear what the cause of death is.
+He suffered from health issues throughout his life, including sickle cell anemia, however there are some who still argue about his true cause of death.
 Sickle cell anaemia is a condition in which red blood cells contort into a sickle shape and die early, leaving a shortage of healthy red blood cells.
 The condition can lead to a painful blockage of blood flow.

 “It is with extreme sadness and disbelief that we confirm the death of our dear friend Albert Johnson, better known to millions of fans as Prodigy of legendary NY rap duo Mobb Deep”, his publicist said in a statement.
-“Prodigy was hospitalized a few days ago in Vegas after a Mobb Deep performance for complications caused by a sickle cell anaemia crisis.
+“Prodigy was hospitalized in Vegas after a Mobb Deep performance for complications caused by a sickle cell anaemia crisis.
 As most of his fans know, Prodigy battled the disease since birth.
-The exact causes of death have yet to be determined.
 We would like to thank everyone for respecting the family’s privacy at this time.”

 The son of a long line of musicians, Prodigy co-founded the hip-hop duo Mobb Deep with Kejuan Muchita, better known as Havoc, in the early 1990s.
 They released their debut album Juvenile Hell in 1993, and went on to release three more full-lengths before the end of the decade, continuing to release music and tour together in the new millennium.
 The most recent Mobb Deep album, The Infamous Mobb Deep, was issued in 2014.